-There are 224 constituencies under Karnataka's Legislative Assembly, out of which 173 are reserved for general category, 36 are reserved for Scheduled Castes and 15 for Scheduled Tribes.
-The assembly constituencies playing a major role in deciding the next government in the state are - Mysore, Mangalore, Bellary, Udupi, Raichur, Badami, Bijapur North and Bijapur South.
+There are 224 constituencies under Karnataka's Legislative Assembly, out of which 173 are reserved for the general category, 36 are reserved for Scheduled Castes, and 15 for Scheduled Tribes.

 Parties contesting in Karnataka Assembly Elections 2018

-Bharatiya Janata Party (BJP)-Former Chief Minister, BS Yeddyurappa is the leader of the saffron party campaign.
-Belonging to Lingayat community, he is expected to garner maximum votes of this community.
+Bharatiya Janata Party (BJP): Current Chief Minister, Basavaraj Bommaii the leader of the saffron party campaign.
 BJP Chief Amit Shah is leading the party's election campaign in the state.

-Congress- Siddaramaiah, the current Chief Minister and leader of the Congress, is contesting in the Karnataka elections.
-His party is keeping no stones unturned to win the elections for the second time.
+Congress: Siddaramaiah, the former Chief Minister and leader of the Congress, is contesting in the Karnataka elections.
 Congress President Rahul Gandhi is taking care of the election campaigns in Karnataka.
-The party has promised to grant Lingayats a separate religion status if they win the elections.

-Aam Aadmi Party (AAP)-The Aam Aadmi Party will also mark its debut in the forthcoming elections.
+Aam Aadmi Party (AAP): The Aam Aadmi Party is also playing a vital role in the forthcoming elections.
 It will contest for a limited number of seats in the upcoming polls.